Area51 Project - Mike's 2006 Powertek REV:

 The new braces almost triple the thickness of the frame in this vulnerable area.
 Now if I strike something I can replace the Nun section of frame as it bolts in place.
 The frame under the engine is one piece all the way to the rear of the sled.

-Since it's a lot easier to install these with the motor out, delaying installation of my new motor was definitely worth the wait.
+It's a lot easier to install these with the motor out, delaying installation of my new motor was definitely worth the wait.

 We managed to carefully straighten the area using steel angle iron and C-clamps then bolted a piece of steel flat bar in place to sturdy up the weakened tunnel.
 It's not perfect but much better than it was before the repair.

-Back to my build:
+Back to Project Powerteck:

-With the belt installed, I hung the rear of the sled to adjust the track alignment/tension and to perform the torque procedure for the primary clutch as outlined in the shop manual.
+With the belt installed I hung the rear of the sled to adjust the track alignment/tension and to perform the torque procedure for the primary clutch as outlined in the shop manual.
 Knock on wood everything seems to be working great, I have the sled cleaned up and ready for snow.
-Lastly I removed the factory 2000's style decals, carefully trimming and leaving "Skidoo MXZ" on the side panels, but removing the rest.
+Lastly I removed the factory 2000's style decals, carefully trimming and leaving just "Skidoo MXZ" on the side panels, but removing the rest.
 This really gives the sled a sleek uncluttered appearance.
 A new set of black/grey hand guards from a current XP chassis sled are on the way from eBay to replace the cheap floppy Acerbis ones on the sled.

-In 2013 French sold his 2010 Yamaha Nytro so I purchased his still new Sledstart HID headlight kit to install in project REV. The bulbs are an exact replacement item, but I had to make a small modification for them fit properly.
+In 2013 French sold his 2009 Yamaha Nytro so I purchased his still new Sledstart HID headlight kit to install in project REV. The bulbs are an exact fit replacement item, but I had to make a small modification for them fit properly.
 In stock form the wiring for the bulb will rub on the front pyramidal frame and eventually chafe through causing a short circuit.
 This was easily fixed by removing 2 small Phillips screws and turning the bulb base 180 degrees so that the wires exit the on top of the housing instead of below.
 The ballasts were ty-wrapped to the frame to keep them secure.
 This is a great plug and play kit that retains hi & low beam function and does not bring up any error lights in the dash.

-On a day trip at Sooley's cabin January 11, 2014, I managed to break the center out of my front bumper when I ran over a small tree.
-(I guess it wasn't so small or just froze up pretty good!)
+During a day trip at Sooley's cabin January 11, 2014, I managed to break the center out of my front bumper when I ran over a small tree.
+(I guess it wasn't so small or was just froze up pretty good!)
 I ordered a new replacement piece and installed it with relative ease.
 You really miss not having that front handle for moving the sled around!

 It's held in place with 4 10mm bolts, and two bolts for the hood hinge also have to be removed and swapped to the new bumper.